Welcome to Yinspire

 Much of our lives are Yang – active, energetic, doing, outward.
 Yin Yoga helps us balance this with the Yin aspects of life – stable, passive, nurturing, inward, restorative.

-Jessica is also a Yoga Therapist (Yoga Therapy for Mental Health, Minded Institute, London)
+I am also a Yoga Therapist (Yoga Therapy for Mental Health, Minded Institute, London)

-She offers Private Yoga Therapy Classes and Back Care Classes, specialising in Stress, Anxiety and Confidence; Back Complaints; Rehabilitation and Adaptation; Digestive Health
+I offer Private Yoga Therapy Classes and Back Care Classes, specialising in Stress, Anxiety and Confidence; Back Complaints; Rehabilitation and Adaptation; Digestive Health

 Nervous or unsure about starting Yoga?
 Beginners to Yoga are most welcome at Yinspire classes, we all started new once